brendt/stitcher.io/src/content/book/03-actions.md

 You get the idea.
 Let's be clear though that a deep dependency chain is something you want to avoid — it makes the code complex and highly dependant on each other — yet there are several cases where having DI is very beneficial.

 Take again the example of the `CreateInvoiceLineAction` which has to calculate VAT prices.
-Now depending on the context, an invoice line might have a price including or excluding VAT.
+Depending on context, an invoice line might have a price including or excluding VAT.
 Calculating VAT prices is something trivial, yet we don't want our `CreateInvoiceLineAction` to be concerned with the details of it.

 So imagine we have a simple `VatCalculator` class — which is something that might live in the `\Support` namespace — it could be injected like so: